 |Software||BitScope DSO||Online Demo|

-This display export shows a single frame of mixed signal data being adjusted and examined.
-The file that was used to create this example is called mixed.csv in the Offline Examples.
+This animated display export shows a triangle waveforms of slowly increasing frequency.
+The file that was used to create this example is called triangle.csv in the Ofline Examples.
 For details about how to play this on your own PC, read the Sydney BitScope page.

 Copyright © 2023 BitScope Designs